 The AGM is the principal forum of dialogue with shareholders.
-In accordance with the Company's Articles of Association (Constitution), Notice of AGM together with a copy of the Company's Annual Report is sent to shareholders at least twenty-one (2l) days prior to the meeting.
+In accordance with the Company's Articles of Association (Constitution), Notice of AGM together with a copy of the Company's Annual Report is sent to shareholders at least twenty one (2I) days prior to the meeting.

 Each item of special business included in the notice of meeting is accompanied by an explanation for the proposed resolution.

 All Directors had attended the AGM held during the financial year.
-At the AGM, the Board presents the progress and performance of the Group as contained in the Annual Report and shareholders are encouraged to participate and are given every opportunity to raise questions or seek more information during the meeting, including the responses to questions raised by the Minority Shareholder Watchdog Group ("MSWG") in relation to the operational and financial performance of the Group, which were submitted by MSWG prior to the AGM.
+At the AGM, the Board presents the progress and performance of the Group as contained in the Annual Report and shareholders are encouraged to participate and are given every opportunity to raise questions or seek more information during the meeting.
 The Executive Chairman and Managing Director and Board members are available to respond to all shareholders' queries.